farzingkh/Monte-Carlo-Localization/README.md

 # Monte-Carlo-Localization
 C++ implementation of Monte-Carlo localization and particle filter.
+Particles represent the posterior by a set of weighted samples.
+They can model arbitrary distributions and therefore are used when measurement or prediction distributions are non-Gausian.
+The localization can be summerized as follows:

+ - __Particle Generation__: Particles are generated representing the robot with random pose uniformly distributed inside the map.
+ - __Motion Update__: Particles are propogated based on the model of the system and motion model in case of localization
+ - __Measurement Update__: Then they are weighted based on the likelihood of observations
-The resampling of the particles is done using Stochastic universal sampling with equal spacing at 2 times the maximum weight of the particles.
+ - __Resampling__: Resamplig ensures that particles stay in the meaningful areas of the state space.
+New particles are drawn from the set of particles with a probability proportional to the likelihood of their observations.
+In case of the example implementation The resampling of the particles is done in a way similar to _Stochastic universal sampling_ with equal spacing at 2 times the maximum weight of the particles.

 ### Compiling the Program